 For the ultimate in year-round climate control for your home, reverse cycle air conditioning certainly ticks all the boxes.

-It doesn’t seem like that long ago that most homes with an air conditioner could only cool their living spaces in summer and needed a gas or electric powered heater for the winter.
+It doesn’t seem like that long ago that most homes with an air conditioner could only cool their living spaces in summer and needed a gas or electric-powered heater for the winter.
+Now, as we hit the middle of winter, the ability to introduce warm air to a cold house – all with just a press of the remote control button from the same aircon system that cools us in summer – does not go unappreciated.

 How Does Reverse Cycle AC Work?

-But first, a quick refresher on how a reverse cycle air conditioner works to provide the desired temperature for your home.
+But first, a quick refresher on how a reverse cycle air conditioner provides heating and cool air for your home.

-A reverse cycle air conditioner works by absorbing heat energy from the outside air.
+Consisting of indoor and outdoor units, a reverse cycle air conditioner works by absorbing heat energy from the inside air.
 It then cools that air by pumping refrigerant through a cooling coil.
-This coil then cools the air that flows over it, blowing the air throughout your house to condition the living space to your desired temperature.
+This coil then cools the air that flows over it.
+The indoor unit blows the air throughout your house to condition the living space to your desired temperature.

 In the cooler months of the year, it applies a reverse refrigeration cycle to heat the interior of your home.
 That reverse cycle effectively involves a reversal of the refrigerant flow.
 The reverse cycle process provides a variety of benefits during hot summers and freezing cold winters.
 Let’s explore them now.